 - (1) All council members, representatives of the news media who have requested notification, and all other persons who have requested notification of committee meetings shall be notified of city council committee meetings by the city clerk's office. - (2) Committee meetings shall be held when possible at times that allow all members of the committee to attend.
 In order for a committee to make an official recommendation to the city council, a majority of the committee must agree on that recommendation.

+Recommendation to the Council shall be deemed as endorsement from the committee as the legislation stands.
 Council members who are not members of a particular city council committee may participate in the meeting of that committee except for voting on committee recommendations.
 Minutes of meetings involving the city council shall be the responsibility of the city clerk or his/her designee.
-The minutes shall reflect recommendations of the committee to the full council. - (c) Committee Quorum.
+The minutes shall reflect recommendations of the committee to the full council.

+- (3) Legislation forwarded to City Council from the Metropolitan Area Planning Commission and the Land Bank have already been endorsed by a committee and may be placed directly on the City Council agenda without the need for further committee review. - (c) Committee Quorum.
 A majority of the committee shall be necessary to constitute a quorum to do business.
 The concurring vote of a majority of those attending a meeting, providing a quorum is present, shall represent the acts of the committee. - (d) Committee Voting.
 Every committee member present when a question is put to a vote shall vote either "Yea" or "Nay", except that a committee member may abstain from voting if he/she has not participated in the preceding discussion of the question and that member briefly states the reason for the abstention.
-Pursuant to "Robert's Rules of Order", in the absence of a recommendation by the - "Procedural Rules for Municipal Officials" the chairperson of the committee will not vote unless his/her vote is necessary to break a tie. - (e) City council representation on other governmental groups.
+Pursuant to "Robert's Rules of Order", in the absence of a recommendation by the "Procedural Rules for Municipal Officials" the chairperson of the committee will not vote unless his/her vote is necessary to break a tie. - (e) City council representation on other governmental groups.
 When it is necessary to appoint a council member to an external board, commission, or committee, selection of that council member shall be made by the mayor and a majority vote of the city council shall be required for confirmation of the mayor's appointment.